luisdelae/BBupdata/README.md

 - Changed "Date Added" to "Added".
 - Changed date format for Added column to MM/dd/yy
 - Added form validation for adding new contact.
 Button is disabled until at least 2 characters are inputted in the text box.
+- Added feature to remove a reminder from a contact, as a trash can icon, with confirmation.